-Compugen’s lead candidate, COM701, is a first-in-class immunotherapy targeting PVRIG, a novel immune checkpoint that our team computationally discovered and validated in preclinical studies.
+Compugen’s lead candidate, COM701, is a potentially first-in-class immunotherapy targeting PVRIG, a novel immune checkpoint that our team computationally discovered and validated in preclinical studies.
 Clinical data of COM701, as a monotherapy and in combination with PD-1 blockers, have demonstrated initial signs of antitumor activity, with encouraging disease control rate, durability of responses and safety and tolerability in patients that have progressed or failed on many prior lines of therapy.
 Learn more about the most recent clinical data on COM701 here.

 COM701 is currently being studied in a targeted, science-driven clinical development program: